What is hip dysplasia, often known as “clicky hips” in infants?

 You can follow the swaddling guidelines for babies at the Hip Dysplasia Australia website here.

 And there are many great help videos on how to swaddle a child correctly available from excellent sites such as The International Hip Dysplasia website here

 How Can You Find a Hip Pain Professional That can Help?

-A diagnosis of acetabular dysplasia in the hips is sadly often missed.
-If you suspect that you may have this condition, always seek out a health professional with extensive experience and up-to-date knowledge in this area.
-They will assess your individual specific case and help guide you on the where to and what next.
+Diagnosing and treating acetabular dysplasia in an infant is extremely specialized.
+Your paediatrician and obstetrician will help you understand what has occurred and why.
+They will work with you and a team specialised in infant care.
+However, should symptoms arise as your child gets older and towards adolescence, then you should again seek medical advice and help.
+Always seek out a health professional with extensive experience and up-to-date knowledge in this area.
+They will assess your/your child’s individual specific case and help guide you on the where to and what next.
 Visit our directory to find a Hip Pain Professional near you.

 Check Out More You Can Read on this Area at HipPainHelp:

 This is the second of a 3 part series of blogs related to acetabular dysplasia about the hips – make sure you follow us over the next few weeks to read our final blog about what treatment options for hip dysplasia are available.

 What is Hip Dysplasia: the first of this 3 part blog series discusses what hip dysplasia is and the different types of hip dysplasia that exist.